-If you want a nicely finished edge – or to make less obvious joins when working in rounds and changing colours – this is the joining technique you will want to try.
+The Invisible Join is the best way to finish your projects when you are joining rounds.
+If you want a nicely finished edge – or to make less obvious joins when working in rounds and changing colors – this is the joining technique you will want to try.

 Step 1: After you complete the last stitch of the round, cut the yarn (leaving a 6″ – 8″ tail).
 Then with your hook, pull up on the last loop on your hook until the end pulls all the way through.